Rubén Feldman González: Holokinetic psychology

 Attempting to simplify his teaching, Rubén Feldman-González said: “The brain is a twelve cylinder engine.
 We work with a single cylinder for fear of taking off.
-When two cylinders work at the same time, reality surpasses then fantasy and imagination.
+When two cylinders work at the same time, reality surpasses fantasy and imagination.
 Let's get together to see this.
 Let us be permanent apprentices of life."

 His ideas are said to be rooted in the post-quantic Physics promulgated by physicist David Bohm, with the theory of holokinesis, which states that "reality is not fragmented, not divided".
 It is also based in Karl Pribram's theory of holographic memory, which states that memory is distributed throughout the brain and not in specific zones or engrams, and in Bell's mathematical theorem.

-In 1978, Feldman-González was invited by Bohm to the University of London, England, to talk on Unitary Perception.
+In 1978, Feldman-González was invited by Bohm to the University of London, England, to lecture on Unitary Perception.
 They became lifelong friends.

 From 1978, Feldman-González travelled periodically around the world to give workshops, conferences, retreats and seminars on the new psychological paradigm he proposed, emphasizing Unitary Perception, which he said was latent brain function with importance for the individual and society.
 These tours included India, Argentina, Spain, Chile, Colombia, England, Mexico, Ireland, Nicaragua, Peru, Venezuela, China, and Russia.

-Rubén Feldman-González has published many books, which have been partly translated to English, Portuguese, French, German, and Esperanto.
+Rubén Feldman-González published many books, which have been partly translated into English, Portuguese, French, German, and Esperanto.

 In 1987 he received the nomination as Professor in Psychology and Psychiatry at the International Academy of Sciences of the Republic of San Marino (IAS-RSM), thanks to his advances in the field of scientific psychology.
-From 1999 to the present, he is the president of the International Academy of Sciences RSM-Mexico, (the first branch of the IAS-RSM outside the European Union), as well as the founder and director of the Center of Psychiatry and Holokinetic Psychology (CPH), with branches in Mexico, Argentina and Spain.
-From its foundation in May 2012, he is also the president of the International Academy of Holokinetic Psychology (AIPH).
-He acts as Supervisor and Professor in the Internet Course in Holokinetic Psychology from 2007 to present.
+From 1999 to his death, he was the president of the International Academy of Sciences RSM-Mexico, (the first branch of the IAS-RSM outside the European Union), as well as the founder and director of the Center of Psychiatry and Holokinetic Psychology (CPH), with branches in Mexico, Argentina and Spain.
+Since its foundation in May 2012, he was also the president of the International Academy of Holokinetic Psychology (AIPH).
+He acted as Supervisor and Professor in the Internet Course in Holokinetic Psychology from 2007 until the end of his life.

 He has shared dialogues, forums, and congresses with investigators and figures in the scientific field, among them the above mentioned Karl Pribram in Stanford University (whom he invited to the University of Baja California [UABC] where he was a professor), and David Bohm in England, who was a fellow of Albert Einstein and candidate for the Nobel Prize in Physics; with Bhurrus Skinner in Miami, Florida; Margaret Mahler and Phyllis Greenacre in Philadelphia; with the educator Jiddu Krishnamurti in California, and with a wide range of university professors and investigators around the world.
 His encounters and friendship with the latter lasted from 1975 until Krishnamurti's death in 1986.
 He wrote the book “My Dialogues with Jiddu Krishnamurti” based on these meetings.
 This book has been cited as a source on Krishnamurti.